 Read more: A Quick Guide to Positano

-Another little town I found earlier in my travels is the gorgeous and still somewhat under the radar town of Gent in flanders.
-Belgium gets a bad wrap for some reason (don’t be dismissive of a place until you have actually been), but in my eyes it is one of the best countries to visit in Western Europe.
+Another little town I found earlier in my travels is gorgeous and still somewhat under the radar town of Gent in Flanders.
+Belgium gets a bad wrap for some reason (don’t be dismissive of a place until you have actually been), but in my eyes, it is one of the best countries to visit in Western Europe.
 If you’re into Gent you will also love Brugges, which is also given a place on this list.